7 Best Things To Do in Mauritius 7 Best Things To Do in Mauritius

 6. Grand Bassin, Mauritius

 Grand Bassin is an inactive volcano crater lake.
 A priest from India once brought sacred water and poured holy water into the lake.
-It now is a sacred place for a large number of Hindu people in Mauritius.
+It is now a sacred place for a large number of Hindu people in Mauritius.

-7. Explore the beaches
+7. Explore the Beaches

 Mauritius is completely surrounded by beaches and a beautiful coastline.
 It offers beaches to relax, snorkel, do boat tours and has world-famous spots for wind and kite-surf.